delawaremathguy/ShoppingList14/README.md

 ![](IMG_0174.jpeg)

-* an in-store timer, to track how long it takes you to complete shopping, and
+* an in-store timer, to track how long it takes you to complete shopping (not shown), and

 * optionally, for purposes of demonstration only, a "Dev Tools" tab to make wholesale adjustments to the data